cpzielke/csc309-srp-facade-lab/README.md

 ## How to fix it?

-*Apply the Single Responsibility Principle to provide a better separation of concerns, improve class cohesion, and them provide a Facade as a way to provide clients a unique central point of access to those different functionalities.*
+*Apply the Single Responsibility Principle to provide a better separation of concerns, improve class cohesion.*

+*Then, implement a Facade as a way to provide client code a unique central point of access to those different functionalities.*